tjavaheripour/Kickstarter-analysis/README.md

 #### -  What are some other possible tables and/or graphs that we could create?
 - create another line chart with use of pivot table for "outcome by launch date" based on play as subcategory
-- To compare normal distribution of theater subcategories: “spaces”, “musical” and “plays” with theater category use box plots to find outliers.
+- To compare normal distribution of theater subcategories: “spaces”, “musical” and “plays” with theater category use box plots to find outliers, It could be helpful to analyze the "theater outcomes by launch date".
 ## recommendations for Louise
 - launch theater campaign in May and not around end of year.
 - "Fever" has more chance of success with funding Goal less than $5000.